sneakypete81/trovebox_to_google/README.md

 This script transfers all of your photos from a Trovebox host to a Google PicasaWeb/Google+ account.

- * Matching albums are created with private permissions (not shared by default)
+ * Albums are transferred with private permissions (not shared by default)
  * Photos are transferred preserving album, tags, title and description
  * Photos without an album are transferred into a "Loose Photos" album
  * Any photos previously transferred by this script are skipped
  * Failed download/uploads are retried multiple times

+The photos are transferred by downloading locally then re-uploading to Google, so the process can take a while for large collections.

 <a name="dependencies"></a>
 ### Getting dependencies